LinkedIn Sharing Explained

 Sharing From the Company Page Feed

-Update: Admins are now able to like, share, and comment directly from the company page feed.
-This is a change from the previous set up, where if an admin performed an action on the company page, they were acting as the company.
+Admins can like, share, and comment directly from the company page feed.
+This is a change from the previous setup, where if an admin performed an action on the company page, they were acting as the company.

-Rather than searching through your feed for a company page post, it 's probably easier to ask your team to go straight to the company page to to help amplify your company page updates.
+Rather than searching through your feed for a company page post, it's probably easier to ask your team to go straight to the company page to help amplify your company page updates.

-When I'm trying to get my internal team to help promote updates, I send them links directly to the company page.
-To make it easier, I'll even pin the update I'm directing them to to the top of the page.
+When I ask my internal team to help promote updates, I send them links directly to the company page.
+To make it easier, I'll even pin the update I'm directing them to the top of the page.
 You can only do this in the admin center now:

-Once you find the page update you want to promote, then, just like in your LinkedIn feed you hit the like or the share button of the update which you'd like to share with your network.
+Once you find the page update you want to promote, then, just like in your LinkedIn feed, you hit the like or the share button of the update that you'd like to share with your network.

 When you hit the "like" button, a notification will go out to your network that indicates that you liked the content.

-When you share an update from a company page--or from a company page post in your home page feed, it renders differently than when you cut and paste a link or when you use a LinkedIn social share button.
-Update: shares from your company page no longer show the name of the company page that you shared the post from
+When you share an update from a company page — or from a company page post in your home page feed — it renders differently than when you cut and paste a link or when you use a LinkedIn social share button.

 Here is an update shared from via a company page share: